If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 Food and Drink Gifts

-But you can also get some fab foodie Christmas gifts online, and here are a few that we’ve picked out.
+But you can also get some fab foodie gifts online, and here are a few that we’ve picked out.

 This gorgeous V&A Tea Infuser gift set would be a thoughtful gift for someone who likes to enjoy a good cup of tea.
 The pretty tin contains a gold-plated tea infuser together with four blends of tea leaves: English Garden, Lemongrass & Ginger, Mint and Earl Grey.